Totoneta/Burguer-Chips/README.md

 Contains:
 -Combos.jsx (All combos are shown)
 -Burguers.jsx (All burgers are displayed)
--Drinks.jsx (All drinks are displayed)
+-Bebidas.jsx (All drinks are displayed)

 *All products are rendered on the products page.jsx *The styles of the components and the same page are in products.css